 The positioning of numerical entries and/or “NA” must not be used as an indication for the model type.
 The model type is determined by the model type parameter inside the [Model]s referenced by the [Diff Pin] keyword, regardless of what the [Diff Pin]’s entries are.
-The simulator may ignore the vdiff or the tdelay_*** parameters if not needed by the model type of the [Model], or use the default values defined above if they are needed but not provided in the [Diff Pin] keyword.
+The EDA tool may ignore the vdiff or the tdelay_*** parameters if not needed by the model type of the [Model], or use the default values defined above if they are needed but not provided in the [Diff Pin] keyword.
 For example, an “NA” in the third column (vdiff) does not imply that the model type is Output, or three “NA”s in the tdelay columns does not mean that the model type is Input.

 Note that the starting point of the flight time measurements will occur when the differential driver’s output waveforms are crossing, i.e., when the differential output voltage is zero, and consequently Vmeas, if defined, will be ignored.